varunsun/varunsun/README.md

 ### Hi there 👋
+Im currently working on finding an internship for this upcoming summer.
+I am a junior computational biology student with a minor in applied statistics.

 <!--
 **varunsun/varunsun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.